Equipment List for Nepal Trekking

 - Torch, ideally head torch.

-- digital Camera and spare battery and battery charger! – For those not to be forgotten shots of the Himalaya.
+- Digital Camera and a spare battery and battery charger! – For those not to be forgotten shots of the Himalayas.

 - Large handkerchief/bandana for neck